 - Press OK.

-The “Power Query Editor” window has appeared.
+The “Power Query Editor” window will open.

 - Go to the Home tab > Reduce Rows drop-down menu